sdroege/gst-plugin-rs/net/webrtc/README.md

 gst-launch-1.0 webrtcsink signaller::address="ws://127.0.0.1:8443" ..
 ```

-The signaller object can not be inspected, refer to [the source code]
-for the list of properties.

-[the source code]: plugins/src/signaller/imp.rs

 ### Enable 'navigation' a.k.a user interactivity with the content

 `webrtcsink` implements the [`GstNavigation`] interface which allows interacting